 NOTE: Check the configurable parameters of the MongoDB chart and their default values at the official Kubernetes GitHub repository.

-To install the most recent Odoo release, run the following command:
+To install the most recent Odoo release on GKE, run the following command:

 $ helm install stable/odoo